anhcraft/QLDV/API.md

   + The `id` param is the attachment's ID
   + In order to execute the request, the requester must meet following requirements:
     + The role group is Global Manager
-    + The role of the requester must be higher or equal to the `privacy` level
+    + The role of the requester must be higher or equal to the `privacy` level of the associated post
 - Example response:
 ```json
 {